Panasonic GX9 vs Fujifilm X10

 - More heavily discounted: Has been around for much longer (launched in September 2011).

-If the number of relative strengths (bullet points above) is taken as a guide, the GX9 is the clear winner of the match-up (16 : 5 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the GX9 is the clear winner of the match-up (18 : 5 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the GX9 or the X10.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the GX9 or the X10.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 Expert reviews: Panasonic GX9 vs Fujifilm X10